What is a Subcontractor Agreement?

 Subcontractors are self-employed individuals or companies that work on a part of a contract between a head contractor and a client.
-To legally operate as a subcontractor in Australia you will need to register for a Tax File Number (TFN), Australian Business Number (ABN) and in certain circumstances you will need to register for Goods and Services Tax (GST).
+To legally operate as a subcontractor in Australia you need to register for a Tax File Number (TFN), Australian Business Number (ABN) and in certain circumstances you need to register for Goods and Services Tax (GST).

 Still not sure about the difference?